mkorelov/MySimpleCalculator/README.md

 ## TODO

-1. Increase Text Size
-2. Create Display
+1. Create Display
-3. Implement Logic
+2. Implement Logic
-4. Improve UI
+3. Improve UI

 Reload screen after each button is clicked
 - see if there is a way to reload only one part of the frame